Jenny Durkan won’t run for reelection. What’s it take to become Seattle mayor — and how might that be changing?

 Funded by property taxes and distributed to every voter, the vouchers were paired with spending limits.
 To beat the limits, interest groups spent huge sums through independent committees.

 Rather than rally around consensus candidates, big business and big labor went to war through independent spending.
 Amazon dropped $1 million into the equation, prompting a backlash that helped progressive candidates.
+Voters mostly chose those candidates and their policies, nudging City Hall further left.

-Rather than “lock arms and endorse somebody,” the interest groups opted to “martial unlimited money” to spend independently, Sinderman said, linking the approach to polarization.
+The interest groups didn’t “lock arms and endorse somebody” but instead opted to “marshal unlimited money” to spend independently, Sinderman said, linking the approach to fragmentation.

 The vouchers will matter next year, Johnson agreed, sharing a more positive view.